informationsea/networkxxgmml/README.rst

 APIs
 ----

-XGMMLReader(file)
+XGMMLReader(graph_file)
 -----------------

-Argument: file: a file-like object contains XGMML
+Argument: graph_file: a file-like object contains XGMML

 Return: a networkx.DiGraph object

-XGMMLWriter(file, graph, graph_name)
+XGMMLWriter(graph_file, graph, graph_name, directed=True)
 ------------------------------------

 * file: a file-like object to write XGMML
 * graph: a networkx.Graph object
 * graph_name: a name of a network
+* directed: is directed graph or not

 -------
 License